 Strive for excellence, not perfection.
 As an optimist and recovering perfectionist, I’m continually striving to be excellent, or even impeccable, without being perfectionistic.
 Perfectionism, fueled by shame, causes us to set unrealistic expectations, setting off a chain reaction of feeling hurried and pressured, missing deadlines, and never feeling like we’re enough.

 What would happen if you allowed for good enough instead of “perfect”?
 Will you, yourself, be good enough?
 Dissolving perfectionism requires starting small.
 For example, if you habitually perfect your emails before sending them, try sending a good enough email and then notice how it feels.
 You may feel nervous, but what’s the worst that can happen?

-When you allow yourself to be imperfect, not only will people not reject you, but they will like you more because you are more authentic, relatable, and human.
+When you allow yourself to be imperfect, people will not reject you and will like you more because you are more authentic, relatable, and human.
 You also permit them to be human too.

 Let go of comparing mind.
 In a world of media, social media, and rising perfectionism, it’s easy to get caught in comparing mind, but comparing ourselves to others takes a devilish toll on our psyche.

 “For our crazy American lifestyle to work, everybody needs to feel that they are on their way to fame and fortune.
 Leisure doesn’t fit with such a notion, so the hours worked have become a competitive index of how important we are in the social hierarchy.
 We don’t live in luxury, we aren’t celebrities, we can’t measure the bills that we pass, but we can measure the number of hours we work.
 That’s our score card.” - Anna, congressional manager